-- The sitting section of all slides must have protective side enclosures that diminish from guardrail height (i.e. 600 mm) to side wall height (i.e. 100 mm) in a smooth curve.
-They must be designed so that the user's flow of hand movement is unhampered and smooth. - 2) All sliding surfaces must have sidewalls to control and guide descent, and to prevent the lateral discharge of the child during descent.
-A minimum height of 100 mm of sidewall must be provided, and may be reduced to zero at the exiting section. - 3) All slides must be oriented north or east (i.e. not south or west).
+- 2) All sliding surfaces must have sidewalls to control and guide descent, and to prevent the lateral discharge of the child during descent.
+A minimum height of 100 mm of sidewall must be provided, and may be reduced to zero at the exiting section. - 3) All slides must be oriented north or east (i.e. not south or west). - 4) Access and side slopes for embankment slides shall be designed with erosionresistant, durable wear surfaces.